 - Teres Minor – This is the smallest muscle of the rotator cuff and its major function is to aid in rotating the arm away from the body.
 It helps slow your arm down after a fling.

 - Subscapularis - You use this muscle in moving your arm towards the center of your body after throwing an object.
 It also helps you to rotate your arm.

 What Causes the Pain

+A recent survey of chiropractic patients was conducted and found that he most common cause of shoulder pain has to do with the rotator cuff.
 A rotator cuff tear is the result of wear and tear from day-to-day use.
 Oftentimes, repetitive tension on the rotator cuff causes injuries.
 Degeneration caused by aging is another cause of shoulder pain.
-Bone spurs or the bony overgrowths can also damage the tendon and can lead to tear.
+Bone spurs or the bony overgrowths can also damage the tendon and can lead to tearing.

 Symptoms of Rotator Cuff Injury

 - Triggering pain when raising the arm